elsie-c/Jarvis-AI/README.md

 # Jarvis-AI
-Simple Python - One way to make a friend when you are quarantined alone for a year.
-(The result of being too much 'homebody')

 Start Date : 1/14/20
 I started this project with the intention of learning python and interest in artificial intelligence.